inside.ewu.edu

 Graduate course of theory and pragmatics in addictive behavior counseling that documents the personal, social and cultural impact of addiction.
 The course is designed for those with a specific interest in the nature and treatment of addictive behavior and students preparing for careers in the helping professions.
 The course presents an integrated overview of modern research and intervention approaches.
 A variety of viewpoints, theories and treatment approaches will be introduced.

 PSYC 588.
-CRISIS INTERVENTION AND TRAUMA COUNSELING.
+CRISIS INTERVENTION.
 4 Credits.

 Pre-requisites: admission to the MS Counseling program.

 PSYC 590.
-DIVERSITY COUNSELING.
+MULTICULTURAL CONSIDERATIONS IN COUNSELING.
 4 Credits.

 Pre-requisites: admission to the MS Counseling program.